saihaj/TheUltimateMovieDB/README.md

 There are many things that we need to work on.
 Some of improvements we would like to add in next check-in:
 - Error Checking for API - Currently we did not spend too much time since validation and all are easily taken care when our mongo is initialized properly.

+### #3 (November 13, 2020)
+In this check-in I worked on DB initialization scripts, modified schema png made in last check-in and wrote schema for mongodb using mongoose.
+Use mongodb to store people and users and support different routes.
+Add support for sessions using JWT and use that on client.

+#### Backend
+- Setup MongoDB schema
+- Persist data for users and people in database
+- Tidy up initialization scripts
+  - They work the way I want to structure in my database.
+The issue I am facing is that I want to have relations between felids because my schema is spread into different collections.
+  - There are two ways to approach this
+    - Use a UUID for different fields and when inserting use them as a source of truth to replace with mongo object id
+    - Insert the big json object as is and then try to break it
+- Movies route doesn't use database because of the problem I am trying to solve in my initialization scripts.
+- Setup sessions using JWT by sending 2 tokens refresh and access to the user and also set them as cookies
+- Create custom middleware to handle errors.
+Return proper status codes, descriptive error messages and path and request type for additional debugging.

+For detailed endpoint documentation see README in [`backend`](./backend/README.md) directory.

+#### Frontend
+- Setup React Context to manage state of authorized users
+  - Pareses the cookies in fronted to get the token and decode to get information:
+    - name
+    - unique user id
+    - role
+- Hook up sign in and register forms to backend
+- `/me` route that can be used to check if user is logged in or not
+- Dynamically change the navigation bar based on if user is logged in
+- Show logout button on user profile page (only if they are logged in)
+- Show change role button on user profile (only for logged in users)
+- Show Add people (director, actor, writer) if the user role in "contributor"
+- Make stylistic and data fetching changes to pages
+  - Show descriptive errors for form validation
+  - Refactor UI logic for form which is shared in different forms

+#### Carleton OpenStack
+This is deployed on [OpenStack](https://carleton.ca/scs/tech-support/scs-open-stack/).
+The public IP address for my instance is `134.117.128.78`

+To see my project:
+- `ssh student@134.117.128.78`
+- Once you are logged in then `cd TheUltimateMovieDB`
+- I have installed all the dependencies but if something seems to fail please run `npm install`
+- Database should also be running but if it is not please run `cd backend && sudo npm run start:mongo && cd ..`
+- Now do `npm start` and this should clean build the backend (`http://localhost:4000`) and frontend (`http://localhost:3000`).
+It is important the the DB is running otherwise backend will crash if it fails to connect to DB.
+- Once you see "[start:frontend] Compiled successfully!" you should be able to tunnel and check the site.
+- When I tested I just needed to tunnel my frontend and it was working fine.
+To run site on your machine at `https://localhost:9999` run this `ssh -L 9999:localhost:3000 student@134.117.128.78` and it should work!
+- Test User credentials
+  - email: test@test.com
+  - password: testtesttest

 ## Available Scripts
 `npm run [command]`